 Now, if you prefer to skip all of the long, hard years of building a portfolio and working like crazy to master each and every new data implementation technique, there’s good news.
 You can use data to create the impact you crave by becoming a data leader instead.

-With my new product, Winning With Data, I teach you the essential skills you need to quickly reach the next rung on the data science career ladder.
+With my new product, Data Strategy Action Plan, I teach you the essential data strategy skills you need to quickly reach the next rung on the data science career ladder.